CouncilofLorien/counciloflorien.github.io/docs/cards/S/strider.md

 > Warrior/Scout/Ranger Dunadan
 >
 > {: .character-text .black-text .p-2 }
-> > _**Unique.**_ Manifestation of Aragorn II.
-You may bring Aragorn II into play with Strider's company, removing Strider from the game and automatically transferring all cards on Strider to Aragorn II. +3 direct influence against the Rangers of the North faction.
-Tap Strider to search your discard pile for any one item, ally, or faction playable at his current site-the site must be in Arthedain, Cardolan, Rhudaur, or The Shire.
+> > _**Unique.**_ _Manifestation of Aragorn II_.
+You may bring Aragorn II into play with Strider's company, removing Strider from the game and automatically transferring all cards on Strider to Aragorn II. +3 direct influence against the _Rangers of the North_ faction.
+Tap Strider to search your discard pile for any one item, ally, or faction playable at his current site---the site must be in Arthedain, Cardolan, Rhudaur, or The Shire.
 > >
 > > {: .fs-3 .text-right }
 > > **Home Site:** Bree